 Although situated on the Gold Coast, Burleigh Heads is predominantly residential.
 In 2001 tourists and visitors were estimated at 21% of its census count.
 Burleigh Waters to the west is entirely residential, and includes the Burleigh Town Shopping Centre (1981 discount department store, supermarkets and about 60 shops) along with a primary school and Marymount Catholic College (1967).
 Burleigh Heads primary school is near the beach, on the Gold Coast Highway, along with two churches.
 In addition to the National Park there is a foreshore reserve, Burleigh Ridge Park and the Tallebudgera Creek Environmental Park.
 Burleigh Waters has less open space, unless the canals and lakes are counted.
 Big Burleigh still stands out in the landscape, but the eye is drawn to the apartment blocks: the first, Goodwin Terrace, was built in 1967.
 Other blocks soon followed, and in the 1980s some 20-storey blocks were added, overlooking the camping ground.

-Burleigh Heads has a low proportion of children under 14 years and nearly one-third of its population is aged 65 or more.
+Burleigh Heads had a low proportion of children under 14 years at the 2011 census and nearly one-fifth of its population was aged 65 or more.
 Burleigh Heads' census populations have been:

 Robert Longhurst, The heart of paradise, Gold Coast, Gold Coast City Council, 1991

 John Vader, The Gold Coast book, Milton, Jacaranda Press, 1980